Erythranthe: Etymology and taxonomy

 Views on the evolutionary position of the monkey-flower species have changed.
 It was long considered to be in the family Scrophulariaceae, but is now placed in Phyrmaceae, primarily on the basis of DNA evidence.
 The genus Phryma (comprising only a single species), for which the family is named, is considerably different in morphology from all of the monkey-flowers.

 Attempts at crossing species, whether from different sections or within the same section, of Erythranthe are not always successful.
 E. peregrina is an example of a successful naturally occurring hybrid that not only arose independently in two different locations, but is also a rare example of evolutionary recent allopolyploidization, complete chromosomal inheritance.

 Charles Darwin's 1876 study of inbreeding depression and self-fertility in South American species was a progenitor for the study of Erythranthe biology.
 The genus has become a model system "for studies of evolutionary and ecological functional genomics ... [as it] ... contains a wide array of phenotypic, ecological and genomic diversity."
 Species under intense genomic study are mostly among the section Simiolus (E. guttata and relatives) and the section Erythranthe (including E. lewisii, E. cardinalis, E. parishii, and others).
 The genome sequence of E. guttata was released in late spring, 2007.

 Many issues remain in Erythranthe taxonomy.
 E. guttata is highly complex, with many variations apparently reflecting differences in geographic environment and elevation.
 Molecular geneticists regard the species broadly as including both perennial and annual populations, but there is rationale for treating this complex as several distinct species (perennials are E. guttata, E. grandis, and E. corallina; annuals are E. microphylla and others).
 The perennials and annuals differ as groups from each other by an inversion sequence on chromosome 8.
 Evidence tentatively indicates that the perennials evolved from annual ancestors, although some evidence has been interpreted to indicate that E. nasuta evolved from E. guttata in central California between 500,000 and 200,000 years ago and since then become primarily a self-pollinator.
 Relationships among the apparently closely related E. tilingii, E. minor, and E. caespitosa are not clearly understood.
 Some currently recognized species may be just variants of other species: E. arenicola, E. brachystylis, E. regni.
 Chromosomal issues may affect the classification of some species: E. corallina, E. guttata, E. nasuta, E. tilingii, and E. utahensis.

 Species

-Species alphabetically
+Species listed alphabetically

 As of April 2022, Plants of the World Online accepted the following species and hybrids: